joyel24/SimpleArduinoBatteryCapacityOLED/README.md

 - Connect & control Buck/boost to charge ?
 - Add Voltage divider feature in code to allow multi-cells accus
 - Add Low Voltage cut-off parameter in menu and store it into the EEPROM
+- Add an avenced Menu to modify parameters such as : shunt resistor, pin difinitions, stop discharge voltage etc...

 Exemple result on screen with Ni-MH 1.2V Cell :
 ![Image](https://github.com/joyel24/SimpleArduinoBatteryCapacityOLED/blob/main/.readme/BetterPictureComing.jpg?raw=true)